AllenPu/mae/README.md

+# This is a revision of the code from MAE[https://github.com/facebookresearch/mae] OF Facebook
-## Masked Autoencoders: A PyTorch Implementation
+# Masked Autoencoders: A PyTorch Implementation

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11435359/146857310-f258c86c-fde6-48e8-9cee-badd2b21bd2c.png" width="480">